fairanswers/FairBPM/README.md

 ## Overview
 Fair BPM is a workflow library.
 With it, you can describe a process as a series of steps to get work done.

-The basic building block in Fair BPM is the Activity.
+The basic building block in Fair BPM is the **Activity**.
 An activity usually does one thing.
 For instance, and activity might get data from a service, calculate a value, or send a message.

-A group of activities is called a process.
+A group of activities is called a **Process**.
 The process describes what activities will be executed and how they relate.

 # Features: